matplotlib/mplcairo/README.rst

 ====================================

 This is a new, near-complete implementation of a cairo backend for Matplotlib.
+Currently, it can be used with either the Qt backend proposed in Matplotlib's PR #8771, or the Gtk3 backend proposed in #8772 (which is also included in
+#8771).

-Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.
-It "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.
+This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.

 Depending on the specific task, the backend can be anywhere from ~10x faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g.,